sn1de/learning/unit_test_example/scanner/README.md

 -------------

 The unit testing framework we're using for this example is 'minitest'.
-Minitest is the unit testing framework that installs with the ruby language, so everthing you need to start testing is already available to you.
-For example test/test_scanner.rb:

-	require 'minitest/unit'
+If you are running version 1.9 then you already have minitest installed, since it is bundled in with the standard ruby installation.
+If you are on a newer version of ruby, you will need to install the gem (use sudo if necessary, depending on how your system is setup and what OS you are using):

+	gem install minitest

+Now create your first test in the file test/test_scanner.rb:

 	require 'minitest/autorun'
 	require 'scanner'